NTLM Relay Attack — Complete Cheatsheet

 💡 Tip: mitm6 is particularly effective in environments with WPAD enabled.
 It catches machine accounts as they boot or refresh their network configuration.

-Relay Scenario 5: Relay to MSSQL
+Scenario 5: Relay to MSSQL

 # Relay to SQL Server — execute queries as the relayed user